"The class is the best decision I've made in years.”

 "I've worked in publishing as a writer, editor, and proofreader for a number of years and took Jacob's class to add to my skill set.
 He gave a thorough class in medical editing, making sure I knew all steps in the process and providing resources to help me practice and study for companies' tests.
 Since then, medical editing has provided a steady stream of income for me as a freelancer, and I credit Jacob's class for opening up that part of the publishing world to me."

 ~ Kathleen Scheiner

-In 2007, I graduated from Cornell University with a degree in biology.
-After college, I taught middle school science before moving to New York City to pursue dance and choreography.
-To support my dance career, I've worked for a decade as a medical editor; five years ago I began teaching medical editing as a favor to friends, and the success of my students has kept me teaching.
+I graduated from Cornell University with a degree in biology, and taught science to kids before pursuing a career in dance and choreography in NYC.
+To support my performance career, I've worked for nearly 15 years as a medical editor; I started teaching editing to my out-of-work friends, and the success of my students has kept me teaching.

-I grew up in San Diego, moved to Brooklyn for a decade, and recently bought a house in Clermont, NY, where I live with my wife and 3-year-old daughter.
+I grew up in San Diego, lived in Brooklyn for a decade, and recently bought a house in Clermont, NY, where I live with my wife and 4-year-old daughter.